vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: None

-A DNS server to use if you specify static IP addresses for the VCH endpoint VM on the client, public, or management networks.
+A DNS server for the VCH endpoint VM to use on the client, public, or management networks.
 You can specify `dns-server` multiple times, to configure multiple DNS servers.

 - If you specify `dns-server`, `vic-machine create` always uses the `--dns-server` setting for all three of the client, public, and management networks.
 - If you do not specify `dns-server` and you specify a static IP address for the endpoint VM on all three of the client, public, and management networks, `vic-machine create` uses the Google public DNS service.